mitchellren123/NBA-Accolade-Analysis/README.md

 ![coverphoto](./Images/MJ-MVP.png)

-My project submission seeks to analyze the objectivity of the NBA's yearly award selections - specifically for Most Valuable Player (MVP) and Defensive Player of the year (DPOY).
+This respository seeks to analyze the objectivity of the NBA's yearly award selections - specifically for Most Valuable Player (MVP) and Defensive Player of the year (DPOY).
 Since these awards are voted on by members of the media, there is a subjective component to the selection process.
 I am interested to see how closely yearly MVP and DPOY selections align with top performers in various statistical categories.
 Ultimately I will use a consolidated NBA dataset to build a classification model that learns from past selections to make predictions for future selections.

 ### Reproducibility